unioslo/harborapi/docs/usage/methods/read.md

 )
 ```

-!!! note
+!!! warning

     Not all fields support sorting.
 This is not documented anywhere by Harbor, and the only way to know which fields work is to try them out.
-Unsortable field names are ignored by the API.
+Unsortable/unknown field names are ignored by the API.
+The same naming logic for field names apply to `sort` as they do to `query`.
+Some field names diverge from the names in the spec when used in this manner.
+See [query](#query) for more information.

 ----